MERLIN

 The greenhouse gas methane is usually produced during decomposition processes, in other words the decomposition of biological material by microorganisms in an oxygen-free environment.
 This occurs, for example, in the bottom sludge of bodies of water.
 The most important natural sources are wetlands, especially in the tropics and northern latitudes.
 The main anthropogenic sources of methane are oil and gas extraction, mining and landfill sites, as well as rice cultivation and livestock farming.

-Current climate models make it very difficult to calculate how much methane will actually be released into the atmosphere.
-When permafrost soils thaw, for example, this depends on the conditions of the various methane formation processes.
-If pools of water form, for example, methane is primarily produced at the bottom of these pools.
-When the permafrost thaws, on the other hand, more carbon dioxide is produced.
-Sufficiently accurate information on the global distribution of methane in the Earth's lower atmosphere, as is currently only expected from the MERLIN data, can help to fill this knowledge gap.
+Using the current climate models, it is very difficult and uncertain to calculate how much methane will actually be released into the Earth's atmosphere.
+During the thawing of permafrost soils, for example, this depends on the conditions of the various methane formation processes.
+If, for example, puddles form, methane is produced at the bottom of these puddles.
+When the permafrost thaws, however, more carbon dioxide is produced.
+This knowledge gap can be remedied by sufficiently precise information on the global distribution of methane in the lower atmosphere, which, according to the current state of knowledge, is only expected from the MERLIN data.

 A better understanding of the methane cycle is urgently needed in order to reliably predict climate change and effectively protect the climate.
 The high-precision global measurement and mapping of the methane content in the Earth's atmosphere can only be carried out from space, as the Earth must be monitored continuously and over a large area for this purpose.
 In particular, key regions such as tropical wetlands, rainforests and permafrost regions are difficult to access without satellites.
 The polar regions are difficult to observe from space using conventional methods due to conditions such as the low position of the sun or the polar night.
 This is where MERLIN can make a decisive contribution to better understanding the methane cycle.